serdec/babel-register-react-native-issue-preset-env/README.md

 I'm trying to use [riteway](https://github.com/ericelliott/riteway) as testing framework for a React Native application.

-To run the tests i launch the following the command
+To run the tests i launch the following command

 ```shell
 node -r @babel/register app.test.js